 Less Repairing Price:

-- The repairing cost of the induction motor is very less.
-This is due to that its construction is very simple.
+The repairing cost of the induction motor is very low.
+This is due to the fact that its construction is very simple.

 Easy to Operate: